CONCLAVE

 Drama groups can achieve so much for the kingdom.
 This CONCLAVE community workshop helps navigate the vision.

 Theater is important and making a play into a film does not translate.
-There are so many more variables to consider when switching over.
-A bigger crew and more equipment.
+There are so many different variables to consider.
+A bigger crew, more equipment and logistics.

 Drama performances need to be seen live and in person.
 Many believers have felt the need or desire to serve in these types of ministries.
 Their call is legitimate and they have a purpose to fulfill the live visual representation of faith.

 Sir John Gilbert's 1849 painting: The Plays of Shakespeare, containing scenes and characters from several of William Shakespeare's plays